 It took me to Capileira, which is situated on the opposite slope of the mountain compared to Trevélez.
 As it was still quite dark and cold, I waited roughly an hour for the sun to shine into the valley and had breakfast.
 Around 09:00, and a bit later than I had hoped, I started the ascent towards Refugio Poquiera, which is a mountain hut situated at around 2500 m, directly below the peaks of Mulhacén and Veleta.

 In the evening we had dinner in the Refugio.
-Although many different courses were served, I cannot really recommend the dinner.
-Nonetheless it was filling and more than adequate for the great efforts that would come the next day.
+Although many different courses were served, I cannot recommend the meal.
+Nonetheless, it was filling and more than adequate for the great efforts that would come the next day.
 The Refugio is mainly unheated, so it gets really cold in there after sunset.
 The only place that is heated is the dining room, where all the people gathered around the fireplace after dinner.
 The beds are simple mattresses with roughly shoulder width arranged in two stories.
-If the Refugio were completely booked out you would literally lie shoulder to shoulder with your neighbours, but as it was nearly empty I had a whole story for myself!
-A few blankets were provided, but in addition to that I slept nearly fully clothed.
-That was ok for me, but if you get cold easily, make sure to bring a sleeping bag!
+If the Refugio were booked out entirely, you would lie shoulder to shoulder with your neighbours, but as it was nearly empty I had a whole story for myself!
+A few blankets were provided, but in addition to that, I slept almost fully clothed.
+That was OK for me, but if you get cold easily, make sure to bring a sleeping bag!